sifr01/glitch-dreams-simple-node-sqlite-00/README.md

 # sifr's notes

-## SQLite database:
-1. SQLite3 database is can be found by accessing the terminal in glitch:

-`sqlite3 .data/sqlite.db`

-2. Then view tables:

-`.tables`

-3. Then:

-`SELECT * FROM Dreams;`

-4. To leave the sqlite3 prompt:

-`.quit`

 ## Github repo sync:
 When you import a GitHub repository into Glitch, it does not automatically set up a Git remote.
 You can manually initialize a Git repository and add a remote and then manually push or pull changes from within the glitch terminal: